demizer/go-rst/doc/implementation.rst

        ▸ 03-literal/
        ▸ 04-reference/

+#. `03` indicates the second sub group of the test

+   The second sub group groups tests that are similar, but just a little different from each other.

+   For example, `06.01.00.XX` would be the first sub-subgroup for regular strong elements in a paragraph. `06.01.01.XX` would group regular strong elements in a bullet list.
+These two types of strong elements are slightly different from each other.

 #.
-The third double digit, `03` indicates the second sub group of the test.
+The fourth and last double digit, `01` indicates the variation of the test

-   The third sub group groups tests that are similar, but just a little different from each other.

 #.
-The fourth and last double digit, `01` indicates the variation of the test.

-#.
 The name comes after the ID

-   Names should be descriptive and short. `two-paragraphs-three-lines`, `strong-asterisk` and `strong-across-lines` follow these guidelines.
+   Names should be descriptive and short. `two-paragraphs-three-lines`, `strong-asterisk` and `strong-across-lines` are good examples of names.

 #.
-Tests that are not yet implemented are denoted with `-xx` appended to the end of the test name.
+Tests that are not yet implemented are denoted with `-xx` appended to the end of the test name

    Un-implemented tests are also blocked from running in the Go test files using a global variable.